 By deciding to plan and save for your retirement, you’ve made a decision you can feel good about.
-You’ve realized that a sound savings plan is key toward helping you achieve a secure financial future.
-The first step is through your participation in your workplace retirement plan.
+You've realized that a sound savings plan is key to helping you achieve a secure future.
+But before you do that, it is important to become educated on general financial, investment, and retirement information in order to make informed decisions.

 Be generous to yourself and your future